ovokojo/meeting-agent/README.md

 # Voice Interactive Agent

-A simple voice-interactive agent that listens for a customizable wake phrase (default: "hey Cora"), transcribes speech using OpenAI's Whisper API, generates responses using GPT-4o, and speaks back using text-to-speech.
+A simple voice-interactive agent that listens for a customizable wake phrase, transcribes speech using OpenAI's Whisper API, generates responses using GPT-4o, and speaks back using text-to-speech.

 ## Features